 Goa is one of India’s most beloved tourist destinations.
 Though the Arabian Sea and the miles of golden coastline are popular among tourists, the long and wide beautiful rivers offer the incredible opportunity of river cruises.
 In the morning of our second day in Goa, we booked for a sunset cruise over river Mandovi with Swastik Cruise.
 We then went on a sightseeing tour.

 In the evening we returned to Reis Magos jetty for the passenger vessel named Swasti.
 There was a big queue to board the vessel.

 At 6.00 p.m. the Swasti took us on a leisurely cruise along the Mandovi River.
-This is an hour long cruise on the Swati which takes guests out on a leisurely sail down the River Mandovi.
+This is an hour-long cruise on the Swati which takes guests out on a leisurely sail down the River Mandovi.
 She has air-conditioned decks with one deck housing a disco.
-For better view, my son and I went for the top open deck.
+For a better view, my son and I went for the top open deck.

 “Let my thoughts come to you, when I am gone, like the afterglow of sunset at the margin of starry silence.” ― Rabindranath Tagore, Stray Birds

-As the shadows lengthened we found ourself transported back in history to the time when all visitors who landed on these shores loved Goa so much they wanted to possess her.
+As the shadows lengthened we found ourselves transported back in history to the time when all visitors who landed on these shores loved Goa so much they wanted to possess her.

 The Swasti then turned around and sailed back to her jetty along the silent Mandovi, past the pretty cottages of Betim.
 The jetty is next to the Betim Ferry Terminal.
 A ferry was getting ready to take people, goods, and vehicles to the other shore of Mandovi river.

 Although it was not my best river cruise experience, it should definitely be one on anyone’s itinerary in Goa.